The California Eviction Process: Cost & Steps

 Before you start an eviction, you can offer your tenant an alternative as a last-ditch effort to get them to vacate.
 This could include giving them a set deadline to vacate or requesting they pay any outstanding rent or any fees you have incurred by filing the initial paperwork.

 Unfortunately, not all tenants will want to negotiate.
 They may think you will not proceed with the eviction, so they stand their ground.
-But if you have exhausted all other options, it’s best to begin the eviction process.
+After exhausting all your other options, beginning the eviction process might be your last option.

 Steps of Eviction